This program changed me in ways that I didn’t know I needed changing.”

 03 | Campus Leadership Program

 In the Campus Leadership Program, principals plus a team of administrators, teachers or other campus leaders embark on a 2-year learning journey to become stronger leaders and create change by getting to the root cause of issues before generating solutions.
-To create a common language and understanding of leadership principles, Holdsworth invites 50 percent of schools within our Holdsworth Partnership districts to join the program.
-Principals receive one year of executive coaching to help them set and reach leadership development goals, and campus teams use the tools they learn over the course of the program to identify and solve a tough problem on their campus that impacts student learning.
+Principals receive one year of executive coaching and campus teams use the tools they learn over the course of the program to identify and solve a tough problem on their campus that impacts student learning.

 “I am a stronger leader and learner.
 I am even more driven than before.
 I feel valued and respected thanks to Holdsworth.
 Holdsworth made me feel like the professional I am.”